94% of the time, users focus on a website’s design to form an opinion.

 2. Non-Responsive Web Design

-A non-responsive web design refers to a website layout that does not adapt or adjust to different screen sizes.
 In a non-responsive design, elements like images and navigation maintain their absolute size and position regardless of the device being used.

 This web design mistake can lead to poor user experience, as visitors may have to scroll horizontally or pinch-to-zoom web pages when accessing the site on smaller screens, such as mobile devices.